This page contains information about the books I’ve worked on, be it as an author, editor, or translator (roles that, in many cases, overlap).

 A few years later, I expanded the pamphlet into a book after PM Press had expressed interest.
 The result was Soccer vs the State: Tackling Football and Radical Politics, released in 2011.
 It covers the overlaps between soccer and progressive/radical politics from various angles.
 An expanded second edition was released in 2019.

-Soccer vs the State has been translated into Japanese, Portuguese (there is a separate translation for the second edition), and Greek.
+Soccer vs the State has been translated into Japanese, Portuguese (there is a separate translation for the second edition), Galician (no, it’s not Portuguese!), and Greek.
 The Greek edition would not have been possible without the persistence and dedication of translator Vangelis Tsirmpas.
 It includes a preface by former Greek international, left-wing thinker, and metalhead Savvas Kofidis.
 The French book Éloge de la passe: changer le sport pour changer le monde (2012) is also based on Soccer vs the State.

 To my delight, Soccer vs the State was reviewed not only in the legendary When Saturday Comes but also in all of the football magazines I regularly read: 11Freunde, Ballesterer, and Offside.
 There was good coverage in the left press, from CounterPunch and the Anarcho-Syndicalist Review to the Socialist Worker and the Morning Star.
 Mind you, even the Independent gave it a thumbs up, and, upon the involvement of Ultra soccer supporters in the Arab Spring, I was interviewed by New York Times sports writer Jack Bell.
 I also did interviews with soccer journalists in Ireland, Poland, and India.
 Academic journals such as the Journal of Sport History and Soccer and Society carried reviews.